‘Breitbart’s’ Milo Yiannopoulos Defends Pedophilia, Praises Priest Sex With Boys

 — EdsLobe (@MyLobeTalks) February 20, 2017

-But ACU chairman Matt Schlapp is doubling down, and says that he believes that conservatives need to hear Milo Yiannopoulos’ views on free speech.
+But ACU chairman Matt Schlapp is doubling down and says that he believes that conservatives need to hear Milo Yiannopoulos’ views on free speech.

 “An epidemic of speech suppression has taken over college campuses.
 Milo has exposed their liberal thuggery and we think free speech includes hearing Milo’s important perspective.”